WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 # Testing

-In the directory with the manage.py file, run the command: python ./manage.py runserver (for Windows) or  python3 ./manage.py runserver (for macOS)
+In the directory with the manage.py file, run the command:
+For Windows: python manage.py runserver
+For macOS: python3 manage.py runserver

 In the frontend directory, run the command: npm run dev